didgmlcks99/adjacency_matrix_to_list_algorithms/README.md

 # Graph_Algorithms
-### This project is constructs Adjacent Array and Adjacent list in alphabetical order for a given input graph.
-It then computes a tranpose of the graph.
+### This project is constructs an adjacent list for both original map and a transpoed version of the map.